Updated on October 28, 2024

 How Long Does Suboxone Stay in Your System?

-Modern drug tests can detect Suboxone in your system for at least 8 days or more.
+Modern drug tests can detect the buprenorphine in Suboxone for at least 8 days or more.
 However, this can differ from one person to another based on various factors.

 The type of test also affects whether or not Suboxone is detectable in a person’s system.
-For instance, the drug remains in urine for up to 6 days.
-It remains in the blood for 2 days at most.
+Below is a table comparing the different drug tests.

 How long does Suboxone stay in your system?